AniruddhKrishna/Smart_City/README.md

 # Smart_City <br>
-All codes necessary for the corresponding Presentation
+The repository for the Shaastra Smart City Hackathon where we claimed 1st prize among 623 participants.